By: Marilyn L. Davis

 But there was one more part of the ritual; she had to apply her perfume.
 She had several glass bottles of different scents, some with elaborate stoppers, and again, she would consult with me about which scent did I like.
 I felt so grown up helping her make these decisions.
 She would always apply some perfume to my wrist and a dab behind my ear.

-Usually, by this time, my grandfather would be yelling up the stairs asking what was taking so long.
+Usually, my grandfather would be yelling up the stairs asking what was taking so long by this time.
 My grandmother didn’t drive, so he had to drive her.
-He fussed that she was only going for sugar and flour, and he didn’t understand the necessity for all the primping.
-She typically asked him if he wasn’t pleased with the outcomes of her primping and that typically ended the conversation.
+He fussed that she was only going for sugar and flour, and he didn’t understand all the priming.

 We finally descended the stairs, and my grandmother would have me twirl in a circle and ask my grandfather if I didn’t look and smell like a princess.